Biology for a

 • Dive deep into intriguing scientific topics and advanced concepts using our curated resources, organised on our online learning platform with interactive videos, engaging quizzes, and other activities.

-• Weekly check-in and discussion with an advisor and 3-5 peers; develop your critical thinking in conversation with intelligent, interesting, like-minded teens.
+• Weekly discussion with a Leaf facilitator and small-group breakouts to develop your critical thinking in conversation with intelligent, interesting, like-minded teens.

 We’ll do our best to find a slot that works around your other commitments!